IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

 Usage
 =====

-Usually you will use std::shared_ptr when you do want to have numerous references to your object and you don't want it to be de-allocated until all of these references have been removed.
+Usually, you will use std::shared_ptr when you do want numerous references to your object and you don't want it to be de-allocated until all of these references have been removed.

-The methods showed for :code:`std::unique_ptr` are the same for :code:`std::shared_ptr`, like creation, calling object methods, dereferencing, accessing raw pointer and resetting it.
-So in this part we will focus only on those functionalities specific for :code:`std::shared_ptr`.
+The methods shown for :code:`std::unique_ptr` are the same for :code:`std::shared_ptr`, like creation, calling object methods, dereferencing, accessing the raw pointer, and resetting it.
+In this part, we will focus only on those functionalities specific to :code:`std::shared_ptr`.

 Let's start with copy-initialization and via assignment.